You are here

 Who can use/access the secure facilities?

 To access controlled data through the CDRC Secure service requires registration and project approval, with an additional step of booking into one of the secure facilities (where needed) and meeting any site specific secure facility requirements.
 The user will be informed of these once the site to be visited has been selected.

 Can I check the contents of a dataset before I obtain it?

-A description of each dataset is provided within the data catalogue.
+A description of each dataset and associated metadata is provided within the data catalogue.
 This description will include descriptive statistics which should enable the user to determine whether the data is of interest.
 If further information is required about the content of the data, users can contact the Centre directly.

 Is there a guide to using the service?